chenhuang3/gmres/README.md

-This is a conversion of the MATLAB GMRES from netlib https://www.netlib.org/templates/matlab/gmres.m
+This is a conversion of the MATLAB GMRES for solving A*x=b, from netlib https://www.netlib.org/templates/matlab/gmres.m

 Some main modifications are: